-Kärcher Window vac WV 1 Plus
+Kärcher Window Vac WV 1 Plus

 Low weightSits comfortably and easily in your hand without making it ache.

-LED display in field of viewEnergy management made easy: the LED display integrated in the on/off switch indicates in good time when the battery needs to be recharged.
+LED display in field of visionEnergy management made easy: one glance at the LED display will tell you the current status of the battery.

 Diverse applications